project-aries/gradle-docker-applications-plugin/README.md

     }
 }
 ```

-The `myPostgresStack` is the name of the application but we could have named it anything.
-It's relevant **ONLY** to this gradle project and serves as an easy way to namespace the generated task names we create behind the scenes (e.g. myPostgresStackUp, myPostgresStackStop, myPostgresStackDown).

 A bit more on this example and what it does:

 * Defines the **main** container which is documented below.